 In addition, Resona Research Institute is not a related party of the Tender Offeror, the Shareholders Agreeing Not to Tender Shares, Dalton Investments, or the Company, and does not have any material interests that should be noted in relation to the Transactions, including the Tender Offer.

 Further, the Special Committee has confirmed that there are no issues with the independence and expertise of Resona Research Institute.
 Contingent fees payable upon the announcement or consummation of the Transactions are included in the remuneration to be paid to Resona Research Institute in connection with the Transactions.
 However, the Company appointed Resona Research Institute as its financial advisor under the aforementioned remuneration system based on its determination that, even when considering factors such as general practices in similar transactions, the fact that such contingent fees payable upon the announcement or consummation of the Transactions are included does not negate the independence of Resona Research Institute.
-The Company is engaged in financing and other transactions as part of its ordinary banking transactions with Resona Bank, Limited (hereinafter, "Resona Bank"), which belongs to the same financial group as Resona Research Institute (hereinafter, the "Resona Group"), and the Company is aware that Resona Bank is engaged in financing and other transactions as part of its ordinary banking transactions with the Tender Offeror.
-However, the Company has received an explanation from Resona Research Institute that the Resona Group restricts the sharing of information and that the Resona Research Institute will provide its financial advisory services to the Company from a position independent of Resona Bank.
+The Company is engaged in financing and other transactions as part of its ordinary banking transactions with Resona Bank, Limited ("Resona Bank"), which belongs to the same financial group as Resona Research Institute (the "Resona Group"), and the Company is aware that Resona Bank is engaged in financing and other transaction are splanation from Resona Research Institute that the Resona Group restricts the sharing of information and that the Resona Research Institute that the Resona Brut of its financial advisory services to the Company from a position independent of Resona Bank.

-(iv) Procurement by the Special Committee of a Share Valuation Report from an Independent Third-Party Valuation Institution In considering the Consulted Matters (as defined in "(a) Process of Establishing the Special Committee and Other Related Matters" of "(v) Establishment of an Independent Special Committee at the Company; Procuring a Report" below), in order to ensure the appropriateness of the terms and conditions of the transactions, including the Tender Offer Price, the Special Committee has requested AGS FAS Co., Ltd. ("AGS FAS"), a third-party valuation institution independent of the Tender Offeror, the Shareholders Agreeing Not to Tender Shares, Dalton Investments, and the Company, to calculate the share value of the Company Shares, and has obtained a share valuation report on the Company Shares (the "Share Valuation Report (AGS FAS)") as of March 13, 2025.
-Given that the Tender Offeror and the Company have taken measures to ensure the fairness of the Tender Offer Price and to avoid conflicts of interest, the interests of the general shareholders of the Company have been adequately taken into account and that the Fairness Opinion has been obtained from Plutus Consulting, the Company's third party valuation institution, the Special Committee has not obtained an opinion regarding the fairness of the Tender Offer Price from AGS FAS (fairness opinion).
+(iv) Procurement by the Special Committee of a Share Valuation Report from an Independent Third-Party Valuation Institution

+In considering the Consulted Matters (as defined in "(a) Process of Establishing the Special

+Committee and Other Related Matters" of "(v) Establishment of an Independent Special Committee at the Company; Procuring a Report" below), in order to ensure the appropriateness of the terms and conditions of the transactions, including the Tender Offer Price, the Special Committee has requested AGS FAS Co., Ltd. ("AGS FAS"), a third-party valuation institution independent of the Tender Offeror, the Shareholders Agreeing Not to Tender Shares, Dalton Investments, and the Company, to calculate the share value of the Company Shares, and has obtained a share valuation report on the Company Shares (the "Share Valuation Report (AGS FAS)") as of March 13, 2025.
+Given that the Tender Offeror and the Company have taken measures to ensure the fairness of the Company have been adequately taken into account and that the Fairness Opinion has been obtained from Plutus Consulting, the Company's third party valuation institution, the Special Committee has not obtained an opinion regarding the fairness of the Tender Offer Price from AGS FAS (fairness opinion).